Small blue: Second instar

-During the second instar, the caterpillar will grow to about 4mm long.
-Hairs will begin to grow more densely packed.
-While the head is still black, the main color is very pale yellow.
-By this point, the larvae has developed a scent gland on the tenth segment that can be seen pulsing while it moves.
+During the second instar, the caterpillar will grow to about 4 mm long.
+Its hairs will become more densely packed.
+While the head remains black, the main colour becomes a very pale yellow.
+By this point, the larvae will have developed a scent gland on the tenth segment, which can be seen pulsing as it moves.

 Third instar

 In this stage, the caterpillars will attack and eat one another.
-It has more hairs even still and is deeper yellow in color.
+It has more hairs even still and is deeper yellow in colour.

 Fourth instar

 By the fourth instar, the caterpillar is about 1 cm long.
-They range from pale green to pale yellow, with a dorsal stripe.
-Come late summer, they will form small cocoons out of silk for hibernation, and will stay motionless for ten months.
+It ranges in colour from pale green to pale yellow and has a dorsal stripe.
+In late summer, they form small silk cocoons for hibernation and remain motionless for ten months.
 Their cocoons resemble dead calyces, and thus provide camouflage from predators.